-A direct comparison was made between the WAP 1996 and NABE carbon models in order to investigate differences in the trophic functioning expressed in the two regions, as a result of the different food web structures.
-A direct comparison between the WAP 1996 carbon inverse solution and the NABE carbon inverse solution is meaningful because the inferred primary production in the models was similar: 63 mmol C m-2 d-1 for NABE and 89 mmol C m-2 d-1 for the 1996 WAP carbon model.
-Also, many of the results of the WAP 1996 and 1999 models were similar with respect to the food web flows normalized to the primary production.
-A new condensed model for the WAP, with the same components as the NABE model, except for krill replacing the mesozooplankton in the WAP, was made for the comparison (Figure 6b).
-The higher trophic levels including myctophids and penguins were not included in the condensed model.
-The same input measurements and assumptions used for the original WAP 1996 carbon model shown in Table 1 were used in the condensed model, except for the higher trophic level measurements that were not required.
+A direct comparison was made between the WAP and NABE carbon models in order to investigate differences in the trophic functioning expressed in the two regions, as a result of the different food web structures.
+This comparison is meaningful because the inferred primary production in the regions was similar: 66 mmol C m-2 d-1 for NABE and 94 mmol C m-2 d-1 for the WAP carbon model (large and small phytoplankton gross primary production minus the large and small phytoplankton respiration from Table 2).